minprog/uva-prog-wis/60 Week 6/20 Problem Set 9/10 Problem Set.md

            [-0.,  0.,  0.],
            [ 0.,  0., -0.]])

-The final check of the answer illustrates that the singular value decomposition implemented in the `numpy.linalg` package strangely enough does not follow the convention to write $$V^t$$ instead of $$V$$ in this decomposition.
+The final check of the answer illustrates that the singular value decomposition implemented in the `numpy.linalg` package strangely enough does not follow the convention to write $$V^T$$ instead of $$V$$ in this decomposition.
 This means that one still has to transpose the computed $$V$$ to arrive at the result according to the conventional definition of the SVD.

 ### Problem a